-Providing feedback in reference to the top quartile of performers will set a standard for a difficult but achievable goal which will lead to greater reductions in prescribing than the social comparison to a less challenging reference.

-This will operate via increasing awareness that colleagues are reducing prescribing (descriptive norms), thereby boosting self-efficacy and intention to reduce prescribing.
+Providing feedback in reference to the top quartile will provide a social comparison and set a standard for a difficult but achievable goal which will lead to reduced high-risk medication prescribing, relative to social comparison to a less challenging reference.
+This will operate via increasing awareness of social standards (descriptive norms), self-efficacy, and intention.